korintic/UnityEditorScripts/README.md

 TO DO:
 - [ ] See if the code can be simplified/ cleaned up
-- [ ] Reorganize where adding the file extension happens
+- [x] Reorganize where adding the file extension happens
-- [ ] Saving Editorprefs seemed to not work right all the time.
-Check where getting and setting them makes sense.
 - [x] Make a version that captures screenshots with a hotkey based on the preferences set
 - [ ] Add option to capture from SceneView